 Our Board and Staff

 Founder & CEO

 Jocelyn Hagerman is founder and co-owner of Skypoint Ventures, as well as chief executive officer of The Hagerman Foundation.
-She is committed to creating a bright future for Flint and the surrounding areas.
-Together with her husband, Phil, she is heavily involved in leadership and philanthropic efforts throughout Genesee County and beyond.
-Through the Hagerman Foundation, Jocelyn and Phil utilize their resources to lead transformational change.
+She is passionate about community development and together with her husband, Phil, is heavily involved in leadership and philanthropic efforts throughout Genesee County and beyond.

-Her latest venture, A New Day Lifestyle blog, inspires women to live a fulfilling and enjoyable life.
-When Jocelyn is not managing the Foundation or writing for her blog, she competes in equestrian competitions across the country.
+When Jocelyn is not managing the Foundation or writing her blog, she competes in equestrian competitions across the country.

 Phil Hagerman, RPh

 Phil Hagerman co-founded Diplomat, now the nation’s largest independent specialty pharmacy, with his father in 1975.
 Phil is a graduate of Ferris State University.
 He has served as Diplomat’s chief executive officer and chairman of the board of directors since 1991.

 Throughout his career at Diplomat, he has demonstrated strong entrepreneurial skills and a drive to give back to the community.
 It is this focus on social impact that led Phil and his wife, Jocelyn, to found The Hagerman Foundation in 2014.